This post contains affiliate links. Read more of my disclosure policy here.

 It’s how I communicate with all of the lovely women within the Tendril Wild community. 🙂

-And if you’ve joined my How to Start a Blog free email course or downloaded 50 Ways to Practice Self Care for Introverts, you automatically receive more emails from me with my best tips and tricks about blogging or you receive my monthly self care newsletters.
+And if you’ve downloaded 50 Ways to Practice Self Care for Introverts, you also receive my monthly self care newsletters.

 In the same way, your blog readers will subscribe to your newsletter or maybe a free email course that YOU create, and you’ll be able to talk to them and send them important updates whenever necessary.